Skip to content

 </template>

-r-model:modelValue is Rozie's two-way bind: the consumer hands Tags an array, Tags writes a fresh array back on every add/remove, and the framework reconciler picks it up — no onChange → setState wiring.
-Because modelValue is the component's sole model: true prop, the Angular output additionally implements ControlValueAccessor — a Tags is a form control ([formControl] / [(ngModel)] bind directly).
+r-model:modelValue is Rozie's two-way bind: the consumer hands Tags an array, Tags writes a fresh array back on every add/remove, and the framework reconciler picks it up with no onChange → setState wiring.
+Because modelValue is the component's sole model: true prop, the Angular output additionally implements ControlValueAccessor, so a Tags is a form control ([formControl] / [(ngModel)] bind directly).

 Custom chip rendering